POT: Political Theory Courses

 Discussion of law and politics within history's most prominent literary works.
 Examination of the rule of law within political life in relation to character and plot development.
 Exploration in the ways in which literature illustrates the challenges posed by human nature to the just administration of law.

-POT 4013 Ancient Masters of Political Thought
+POT 4013 Ancient Political Philosophy

 Col of Arts, Soc Sci and Human, Department of Government